claimvantage/sfdx-jenkins-shared-library/README.md

 * _appName_

-  The name of the Lightning app used to test the application.
-For example "Test.app".
+  Lightning app name used to test the application.
+Example: Test.app

 * _configFile_